fyne-io/flatpak_demo/README.md

 More information on avaliable permissions can be found on the [sandbox-permissions](https://docs.flatpak.org/en/latest/sandbox-permissions.html) and the [sandbox-permissions-reference](https://docs.flatpak.org/en/latest/sandbox-permissions-reference.html) documentation pages.

-## Metainfo and desktop file
+## Appdata and desktop files
 Flatpak requires the application to provide metadata about itself.
-This metadata can easily be created using the [AppStream Metainfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/guiapp).
+This data is then used in application stores like [Gnome Software](https://apps.gnome.org/en-GB/app/org.gnome.Software/), [KDE Discover](https://apps.kde.org/discover/) and many others, to display information about the application.
+This metadata can easily be created using the [AppStream Metainfo Creator](https://www.freedesktop.org/software/appstream/metainfocreator/#/guiapp), or you can use the [io.fyne.flatpak_demo.appdata.xml](https://github.com/fyne-io/flatpak_demo/blob/main/io.fyne.flatpak_demo.appdata.xml) file as a reference.

 A desktop file (`.desktop`) is also required (as with any other Linux desktop application).
-You can let the metainfo creator above generate one for you.
+You can let the metainfo creator above generate one for you, or you can use the [io.fyne.flatpak_demo.desktop](https://github.com/fyne-io/flatpak_demo/blob/main/io.fyne.flatpak_demo.desktop) file as a reference.

 ## Example manifest
 The manifest for this project can be found below.
 It can be used as a base to use when packaging other apps using Flatpak.